HexaEightTeam/HexaEight_Tokens/README.md

 >The zip file contains an executable for Windows Platform.
 >
->You will also need to [download](https://github.com/HexaEightTeam/HexaEight_Tokens/blob/main/win_x64/HexaEight_Token_Issuer.hic) the .hic file which is tied to this executable which is present in the win_x64 folder
+>The zip file also contains the [HexaEight Issued Certificate (.hic) file](https://github.com/HexaEightTeam/HexaEight_Tokens/blob/main/win_x64/HexaEight_Token_Issuer.hic) which is tied to this executable
 >
->The current HexaEight Verified hash (Not the same as the File hash) of Windows x64 Executable is  1f2852c24b839ed7e98bdc74062111a48f734edcec3b48551c620bc7bee8b6bbd64cee1a074e2b8fb82b2b509504c223fa7fc67b3fb6f26090ffe4ccef6662b8
+>The current HexaEight Verified hash (Not the same as the File hash) of Windows x64 Executable is  c92e3d93f871f7a69ca9cf78c697a5ee99bbb9dab1258eedfe9523b10f02cc14280256422104aa9357f234afe8aa258da237dfc3110d572b84096a923dfc6873
 >